reviewboard/reviewboard/docs/manual/extending/extensions/distribution.rst

 .. note::

-   Due to some differences in how the package is prepared, this will require testing against a :ref:`Review Board development server
-   <rbcontributing:getting-started>`, instead of a production install.
+   Due to some differences in how the package is prepared, this will require testing against a Review Board development server, instead of a production install.